web-platform-tests/wpt/docs/running-tests/webkitgtk_minibrowser.md

 the tarball all the system libraries and resources needed to run WebKitGTK, from libc up to the Mesa graphics drivers without requiring the usage of containers.

-If you are not using open source graphics drivers (Mesa) and you experience issues with this bundle then a possible workaround is to try to run the tests headless inside a virtualized display like `Xvfb` (see command `xvfb-run -a` on Debian/Ubuntu).
+If you are using proprietary graphics drivers (NVIDIA, AMDGPU PRO, etc) and you experience issues with this bundle then a possible workaround is to try to run the tests headless inside a virtualized display like `Xvfb` (see command `xvfb-run -a` on Debian/Ubuntu).
-You can do this also from inside a virtual machine or docker container.
+You can do this also from inside a virtual machine or Docker container.

 # Headless mode